-In Figure 4, State Farm has a clear impact on the relationship between compensatory and punitive damages, as it tilts this relationship downward for large compensatory damages amounts.121 At low levels of compensatory damages, awards before and after State Farm had roughly the same relationship between compensatory and punitive damages; however, at higher levels of compensatory damages, cases subject to the limitations of State Farm have a lower ratio of punitive to compensatory damages.
+In Figure 4, State Farm has a clear impact on the relationship between compensatory and punitive damages, as it tilts this relationship downward for large compensatory damages amounts.147 At low levels of compensatory damages, awards before and after State Farm had roughly the same relationship between compensatory and punitive damages; at higher levels of compensatory damages, however, cases subject to the limitations of State Farm have a lower ratio of punitive to compensatory damages.
 In other words, at lower levels of compensatory damages, an additional dollar of compensatory damages was worth about the same in terms of increased punitive damages before and after State Farm.
-However, at higher levels of compensatory damages, an additional dollar of these damages was worth much more in terms of punitive damages before State Farm was decided.
+At higher levels of compensatory damages, however, an additional dollar of these damages was worth much more in terms of punitive damages before State Farm was decided.
 Thus, State Farm changed the relationship between compensatory and punitive damages in blockbuster cases just as the Supreme Court intended.

+^{146.} As discussed in more detail in the Technical Appendix, we do not separately report the results from models that include variables for punitive damages, evidentiary reform, or bifurcated trials.
 These variables are never individually statistically significant, and including them in the models does not meaningfully affect the State Farm or punitive damages cap variables.

-121 The two lines plotted in Figure 4 are based on two separate regressions (each of which includes a full set of control variables).
-The Pre-State Farm regression model includes only those awards imposed prior to State Farm, and the Post-State Farm regression model includes only those awards imposed after State Farm was decided.
+^{147.} The two lines plotted in Figure 4 are based on two separate regressions (each of which includes a full set of control variables).
+The "Pre-State Farm" regression model includes only those awards imposed prior to State Farm, and the "Post-State Farm" regression model includes only those awards imposed after State Farm was decided.

-Figure 5, which presents the effect of punitive damages caps, tells a much different story.122 Indeed, the relationship between compensatory and punitive damages in states with a cap is virtually indistinguishable from the relationship in states without a cap.
+Figure 5, which presents the effect of punitive damages caps, tells a much different story.148 Indeed, the relationship between compensatory and punitive damages in states with a cap is virtually indistinguishable from the relationship in states without a cap.
 Thus, we find no evidence that punitive damages caps have had a restraining effect on the relationship between compensatory and punitive damages.

-122 The two lines plotted in Figure 5 are based on two separate regressions (each of which includes a full set of control variables).
+^{148.} The two lines plotted in Figure 5 are based on two separate regressions (each of which includes a full set of control variables).
 The "No PD Cap" regression model includes only those awards imposed in states without a punitive damages cap, and the "PD Cap" regression model includes only those awards imposed in states with a cap.